torvalds/linux/Documentation/admin-guide/cgroup-v1/cpusets.rst

 1.3 How are cpusets implemented ?
 ---------------------------------

-Cpusets provide a Linux kernel mechanism to constrain which CPUs and Memory Nodes are used by a process or set of processes.
+Cpusets provide a GNU/Linux kernel mechanism to constrain which CPUs and Memory Nodes are used by a process or set of processes.

-The Linux kernel already has a pair of mechanisms to specify on which CPUs a task may be scheduled (sched_setaffinity) and on which Memory Nodes it may obtain memory (mbind, set_mempolicy).
+The GNU/Linux kernel already has a pair of mechanisms to specify on which CPUs a task may be scheduled (sched_setaffinity) and on which Memory Nodes it may obtain memory (mbind, set_mempolicy).